Royal Bahraini Army: Equipment

-RBA has a mix of equipment purchases in the 1970s and early 1990s.
-They are currently modernizing some of the army's equipment.
-Most purchases in the past have been second hand from the United States or Britain.
-In the past few years, Bahrain began developing military capabilities, through the purchase of many military equipment from Turkey, Bahrain has bought many Armoured vehicles from Turkey, such as Otokar Arma and Otokar Akrep (Armoured combat vehicle).
+The RBA has a mix of equipment purchased in the 1970s and early 1990s.
+They are currently modernizing some of their equipment.
+Most purchases in the past have been second hand from the United States or the United Kingdom.
+In the past few years, Bahrain has begun developing military capabilities, through the purchase of equipment from Turkey, including armoured vehicles such as Otokar Arma and Otokar Akrep (Armoured combat vehicle).

-State Dept. clears $2.5 billion sale of Patriot missile defense system to Bahrain.
+In 2019, the U.S. State Department cleared a $2.5 billion sale of the Patriot missile-defense system to Bahrain.
 The deal would include 60 Patriot Advanced Capability-3 Missile Segment Enhancement missiles, 36 Patriot MIM-104E Guidance Enhanced Missiles with canisters, nine M903 launchers, two AN/MPQ-65 radar sets, control stations and other associated equipment.